 - Beanie and gloves

-You’ll want a base layer because you’ll need several layers to stay warm when it’s cold.
+Any good cold weather outfit is built on a technical base layer.
+A good one will wick moisture from your skin, keeping you dry.
+And in the cold, staying drier means staying warmer.
 Additionally, if for some reason, it really heats up, you’ll want to have an option of something to wear besides your long-sleeved shirt.

-A long-sleeved shirt is a must to protect you from the elements.
+A second layer, long-sleeved shirt is also a must to protect you from the elements.
 The good news is that if you get warm after running for a while, you can push up your sleeves or take off the long-sleeved shirt entirely.
-But when it’s cold and early in the morning, you’ll want your arms covered.
+But when it’s cold and early in the morning, keep your arms covered.

-Similarly, you’ll want your legs covered, and typically people don’t get as hot on their legs, so you should be safe with tights or running pants.
-You might want to consider tights with pockets or a running belt in case you need to stash your beanie and/or gloves if you don’t need them.
+Similarly, covering your legs will increase your comfort.
+Typically, people don’t get as hot on their legs, so you should be safe with tights or running pants.
+Versions with pockets or a running belt are convenient in case you need to stash your beanie or gloves once you get warm.

 While you might not need them the entire time (hence why it might be helpful to have pockets), you definitely want to start off with a beanie and gloves.
-You want to make sure that your extremities are covered so that your body heat can go to keeping your core warm.
+Make sure that your extremities are covered so that your body heat can go to keeping your core warm.

-Finally, you’ll want running socks that go above your ankle so that you don’t have any skin showing.
-These don’t need to be knee-high socks, just socks that will cover your ankle from the cold.
+Finally, get running socks that go above your ankle and don’t leave any skin showing.
+They don’t need to be knee-high socks – just socks that will cover your ankle from the cold.
 You might even consider purchasing a compression calf sleeve/sock combo so that you get the benefits of a compression sleeve while covering your ankle.

 - Shorts or capris